MANAGING Accounts receivable

 Anticipate with cash and treasury forecasting

-- Forecast customer receipts on the basis of your payment history to benefit from up-to-date, real-time cash flow forecasts.
+- Forecast customer cash receipts on the basis of your payment history to benefit from up-to-date, real-time cash flow forecasts.

 - Provide your financial managers (financial controller, treasurer, CFO…) with accurate data for reliable cash forecasts.